 Most recently, an ignition switch problem in GM compact cars has resulted in numerous crashes and at least 13 reported deaths, prompting a recall of nearly 2.6 million vehicles.
 The cars can suddenly switch out of the “run” position while being driven, resulting in the engine and electrical system shutting off and affecting the power steering, power brakes and airbags.
 The recall includes 2003 to 2011 models of the Chevrolet Cobalt, Chevy HHR, Pontiac G5, Pontiac Solstice, Saturn Ion and Saturn Sky.

-If you or a loved one was seriously injured or killed in an accident involving a suspected faulty ignition switch or other problem with a General Motors auto, you should contact a General Motors recall attorney for a free evaluation of your case.
+If you or a loved one was seriously injured or killed in an accident involving a suspected faulty ignition switch or other problem with a General Motors auto, you should call us at 800-243-1100 a General Motors recall attorney for a free evaluation of your case.

 Kline & Specter, P.C., with more than 30 attorneys, is a Philadelphia-based law firm that handles cases nationwide and has the expertise and experience battling major corporations in product liability cases, particularly those involving carmakers.
 Among its major courtroom victories were verdicts of $152 million and $53 million against the Ford Motor Co. in cases tried in Nevada involving defective F-150 parking brakes.
 Similar litigation in Pennsylvania yielded an $8.25 million verdict.

 The ignition-related recall, announced in February 2014 and expanded in March, was being investigated by Congress, federal regulators and the Department of Justice, with concerns over why it took General Motors so long to address an issue first noted by the automaker as early as 2001, according to news reports.
 Federal law requires that safety defects be reported within five days of their discovery to the National Highway Traffic Safety Administration.